-Criterion 1: Vision, Mission and Programme Educational Objectives (75)
+Criterion 1 : Vision, Mission and Programme Educational Objectives (75)

-Item no. Item description Points Evaluation guidelines/ award of marks 1.1 Vision and Mission 5 Listing and articulation of the vision and mission statements of the institute and department (1) Description of media (e.g. websites, curricula books) in which the vision and mission are published and how these are disseminated among stakeholders (2) Articulation of the process involved in defining the vision and mission of the department from the vision and mission of the institute (2) 1.2 Programme Educational Objectives 10 Listing and articulation of the programme educational objectives of the programme under accreditation (1) Description of media (e.g. websites, curricula books) in which the PEOs are published and how these are disseminated among stakeholders (1) Listing of stakeholders of the programme under consideration for accreditation and articulation of their relevance (1) Description of the process that documents and demonstrates periodically that the PEOs are based on the needs of the stakeholders (3) Description as to how the Programme Educational Objectives are consistent with the Mission of the department (4) 1.3 Achievement of Programme Educational Objectives 25 Description of the broad curricular components that contribute towards the achievement of the Programme Educational Objectives (10) Description of the committees and their functions, working processes and related regulations (15)
+Item no. Item description Points Evaluation guidelines/ award of marks 1.1 Vision and Mission 5 Listing and articulation of the vision and mission statements of the institute and department (1) Description of media (e.g. websites, curricula books) in which the vision and mission are published and how these are disseminated among stakeholders (2) Articulation of the process involved in defining the vision and mission of the department from the vision and mission of the institute (2) 1.2 Programme Educational Objectives 10 Listing and articulation of the programme educational objectives of the programme under accreditation (1) Description of media (e.g. websites, curricula books) in which the PEOs are published and how these are disseminated among stakeholders (1) List of stakeholders of the programme under consideration for accreditation and articulation of their relevance (1) Description of the process that documents and demonstrates periodically that the PEOs are based on the needs of the programme's stakeholders (3) Description as to how the Programme Educational Objectives are consistent with the Mission of the department (4) 1.3 Achievement of Programme Educational Objectives 25 Description of the broad curricular components that contribute towards the achievement of the Programme Educational Objectives (15) Description of the committees and their functions, working processes and related regulations (10)

-1.4 Assessment of the Programme Educational Objectives 30 Description of the assessment process that documents and demonstrates periodically the degree to which the Programme Educational Objectives have been achieved.
-Information on: (a) listing and description of the assessment processes used to gather the data on which the evaluation of each Programme Educational Objective is based.
-Examples of data collection processes may include, but are not limited to, employer surveys, graduate surveys, focus groups, industrial advisory committee meetings, or other processes that are relevant and appropriate to the programme; (b) The frequency with which these assessment processes are carried out (10) Details of evidence that the PEOs have been achieved: (a) The expected level of achievement for each of the Programme Educational Objectives; (b) Summaries of the results of the evaluation processes and an analysis illustrating the extent to which each of the Programme Educational Objectives has been attained; and (c) How the results are documented and maintained (20) 1.5 Indicate how the PEOs have been redefining in the past.
-5 Articulation with rationale as to how the results of the evaluation of the PEOs have been used to review/redefine the PEOs (5)
+1.4 Assessment of achievement of Programme Educational Objectives 30 • Description of the achievement process that documents and demonstrates periodically the degree to which the Programme Educational Objectives have been achieved Information on: (a) listing and description of the assessment processes used to gather the data upon which the evaluation of each programme educational objective is based.
+Examples of data collection processes may include, but are not limited to, employer surveys, graduate surveys, focus groups, industrial advisory committee meetings, or other processes that are relevant and appropriate to the programme; (b) The frequency with which these assessment processes are carried out (5) Educational degree to which the Programme Educational Objectives have been achieved Information on: (a) listing and description of the assessment processes used to gather the data upon which the evaluation of each programme educational objective is based.
+Examples of data collection processes may include, but are not limited to, employer surveys, graduate surveys, focus groups, industrial advisory committee meetings, or other processes that are relevant and appropriate to the programme; (b) The frequency with which these assessment 1.5 Indicate how the PEOs have been redefining in the past. the programme educational objectives has been achieved; and (c) How the results are documented and maintained (25) Articulation with rationale as to how the results of the evaluation of the PEOs have been used to review/redefine the PEOs (5)

-Criterion 2: Programme Outcomes (225)
+Criterion 2: Programme Outcomes (175)